OneKey-Network/addressability-framework/mvp-spec/operator-api-spec-mvp.md

 # Operator API proposal

+⚠️ To **view diagrams** in this page, you are invited to install a browser extension such as [mermaid-diagrams](https://chrome.google.com/webstore/detail/mermaid-diagrams/phfcghedmopjadpojhmmaffjmfiakfil)

 ## Context

 Operators are contracting parties responsible for storing and controlling access to users data, in a secured way.